 Response: The facility has created a Coordinated Response Plan that addresses the duties of the 1st Responder, Medical/Mental Health, Investigators and Facility Leadership.
 This plan was based off of the requirements of the PREA Investigations Standard Operating Procedure.
 A copy of the Coordinated Response Plan was sent to the auditor for review.
-Training was conducted for those responsible for the use/completion of this form on February 1, 2017 and February 6, 2017 and proof of training was provided to the auditor.
+Training was conducted for those responsible for the use/completion of this form on January 24, 2017 and February 3, 2017 and proof of training was provided to the auditor for review.